 Syphilis can trigger various symptoms and complications.

 Syphilis has all types of presentations and can imitate some other illnesses and immune-mediated functions in advanced phases.
-Syphilis is transferred from one individual to another by way of direct contact with syphilis sore.
+Syphilis is transferred from one individual to another by way of direct contact with a syphilis sore.
 Sores arise generally on the external genitals, anus, or in the rectum.
 Syphilis can also be transferred from mother to child during pregnancy resulting in a malady named congenital syphilis.
 Any active individual can be afflicted with syphilis, though there is a larger likelihood among young ones between the ages of 15 and 30 years.

 Syphilis can be easily transmitted to other people.

-Syphilis is passed on by direct contact with a bacteria-filled sore or rash on a man or woman already affected with the illness.
+Syphilis is passed on by direct contact with a bacteria-filled sore or rash on a man or woman already affected by the illness.
 The bacteria that bring about syphilis are transferred frequently during sexual activity with a companion who has a sore.

 Syphilis can also be transferred by means of direct contact with the rash in the second stage of the ailment.
 The bacteria that initiate syphilis can scatter from an infected mommy to her fetus, or more occasionally, from a tainted blood transfusion.